Pengrey/SRC/SRC/Project 1/Report.md

+Authors: Camila Fonseca (nmec: 97880), Rodrigo Lima (nmec: 98457)
 # Introduction
-This report is focused on the design and implementation of a simple network configuration, which employs load-balancing with redundancy and state synchronization, as well as policy definition and integrated deployment.
+This report details the design and implementation of a simple network configuration, while employing load-balancing with redundancy and state synchronization, as well as policy definition and integrated deployment.
 The aim is to create a resilient, high-performance network infrastructure that ensures availability, security, and scalability.

-# Load-Balancing Scenario
+# Load-Balancing Scenario [Exercise 9]

 The network configuration follows the following network diagram:
 ![[Project 1/Part 1/Images/Topology.png]]

-The network is configured with redundancy and state synchronization, this can be seen in the following configurations:
+The network is configured with redundancy and state synchronization, which can be seen in the following configurations:

 ## Load Balancer Template Configuration
 ### VRRP (Virtual Router Redundancy Protocol)
-This configuration enables redundancy.
-It allows multiple devices to work together as a group and share a virtual IP address
+This configuration enables redundancy, allowing multiple devices to work together as a group and share a virtual IP address
 ```sql
 # vrrp
 set high-availability vrrp group LB1Cluster vrid 10